ddewaele/node-wheat-blog-template/articles/node-powered-git-blog-with-wheat.markdown

 As content becomes available on this repository, we can pull it, and push it to a bare repository.
 The Wheat engine is configured to use this bare repository in order to render our blog as we'll see later on.

-**Creating the git content repository:**
+**Creating the git content repository**

+You can either choose to create a new content repository yourself

 	mkdir node-wheat-blog-template
 	cd node-wheat-blog-template/
 	git init
 	Initialized empty Git repository in /Users/ddewaele/Projects/Node/node-wheat-blog-template/.git/

-If you don't want to create a repository yourrself, you can simply clone [my blog repository](https://github.com/ddewaele/node-wheat-blog-template) to see how it works.
+or you can simply clone [my blog repository](https://github.com/ddewaele/node-wheat-blog-template) to see how it works.
 It contains all the files that are discussed below.

 	git clone https://github.com/ddewaele/node-wheat-blog-template
 	cd node-wheat-blog-template/